International Applicants and Coursework

-If you have international coursework that does not appear on a US transcript, you will need a course-by-course evaluation submitted as part of your PharmCAS application.
-Although international grades do not count towards the PharmCAS GPA calculation, the Admissions Committee does review all international coursework evaluations.
+A course-by-course evaluation of international coursework is required as part of your PharmCAS application, unless the credit appears on a US transcript or was taken at a Canadian school approved by PharmCAS.
+Although international grades (with the exception of a few Canadian schools) do not count towards the PharmCAS GPA calculation, the Admissions Committee does review all international coursework evaluations.

 The University of Minnesota recommends using World Education Services (WES) or Educational Credential Evaluators (ECE) evaluation services for the course-by-course evaluation.
-You may use any evaluation service accepted by PharmCAS in the Applications Instructions manual.
+You may use any evaluation service accepted by PharmCAS.

 Verify Your Prerequisites

 After you have your course-by-course evaluation, you can verify that your international coursework fulfills the prerequisites by submitting a copy to the Office of Student Services for review.
 It’s a good idea to do this as early as possible in order to know which prerequisites you still need to complete.

 Completion of a bachelor’s degree outside of the United States does NOT automatically fulfill the English Composition prerequisite.